Intersubjectivity and value reproducibility of outcomes of quantum measurements: Results

-It can be easily seen that the above conclusion can be extended to the assertion for $n$ observers with any $n>2$.
-Thus, we conclude that {\em if two or more remote observers simultaneously measure the same observable, then their outcomes always coincide. }
+It can be easily seen that Theorem \ref{th:1} can be extended to the assertion for $n$ observers with any $n>2$.
+Thus, we conclude that {\em if two or more mutually space-like separated observers simultaneously measure the same observable, then their outcomes always coincide. }

-Example 1 in Appendix A illustrates a typical system-environment interaction to realize simultaneous position measurements of $n$ observers.
+Example 1 in the Methods section illustrates a typical system-environment interaction to realize simultaneous position measurements of $n$ observers.